macbre/phantomas/README.md

 ### Lazy-loadable images

-> Images rendered under the fold should be lazy loaded

-* lazyLoadableImages: number of images that can be lazy-loaded
+* lazyLoadableImagesBelowTheFold: number of images displayed below the fold that can be lazy-loaded

 ### Optional metrics